embargiel/jarvis/README.md

 ## Usage

-    jarvis init

-indexes files in your system.
-This list is then used for problems scanning.

-    jarvis scan

-goes through all problem checkers and files, and saves an information about each problem it finds.

-    jarvis status

-returns count of all found problems and tells you how you can ask him to fix it

     jarvis checkers

 lists all available checkers

+    jarvis find NAME

+looks through all valid files and looks for problems according to passed checker

     jarvis seek_and_destroy NAME

 looks through all valid files and fixes them according to passed checker NAME.
-No storage files created.

-    jarvis fixall NAME

-fixes all found instances of found problems.
-Currently supported are:

-    jarvis fixall empty_file

-removes the file

-    jarvis fixall missing_newline_at_end

-appends newline at the end of file

-    jarvis fixall trailing whitespace

-removes the trailing whitespace

-    jarvis fixall empty_helper_file

 removes the file